 Do you grow garlic?
 You may already be practicing seed-saving baby steps!
 You select the best cloves from the previous year’s harvest for planting when you grow your own garlic.
 You save them until the next planting season.
 That’s the first step!
 Learning to save just one or two types of seeds each season is a great way to build skills without becoming overwhelmed.
 Rome wasn’t built in a day, and neither will your seed collection.

 Wait until the plant’s flowers have begun to die back, and clip the heads into a paper bag.
 Once the flower heads have dried, shake the bag, and you will see the seeds separate from the dried plant matter.
 Pick out the best seeds and store them in a printable seed packet or a pill bottle.

 Tip: In humid climates, consider using desiccants like silica gel packs in seed storage containers to absorb excess moisture and maintain seed viability.

 Are you just getting started with seed saving?
 Below is a wonderful resource for everything you need to know about saving various types of seeds.
 Be sure to check back from time to time, as I will be continuously adding to the list.

 Easy Seed Savers

-These seeds can most reliably be saved by the home gardener, even if you’ve never saved seeds before.
+The home gardener can most reliably save these seeds, even if you’ve never saved seeds before.

 Intermediate Seed Savers

-Salsify Salsify Flower: Biennial Seed Saving Project from Grow Joyful
+- Salsify Salsify Flower: Biennial Seed Saving Project from The Self-Sufficient HomeAcre